Bluette1/minderly_bot/README.md

   ./bin/setup
   ```
 #### Setting Environment Variables
-  - You can set environment variables such as the bot's token locally to the `secrets.yml` file.
+  - You can set environment variables such as the bot's token in the `secrets.yml` file.
-  - To see how to do this, please reference the `secrets.sample.yaml` file
+  - To see how to do this, please reference the `secrets_copy.yml` file

 -  Then run the following commands in the terminal inside the project's root directory
   ```